STATEMENT OF PURPOSE

 The school is named after Harold Larwood, the English fast bowler famous for his part in winning the Ashes.
 The name Larwood was chosen because Harold was a workingman who became a sporting hero through effort and hard work.

-Larwood has capacity for 60 pupils of which 12 may be residential.
+Larwood has capacity for 60 pupils.
 There are up to eight class groups across the age range; each class has a class teacher and a full time learning and support assistant.
 The school has developed a broad and balanced curriculum based on the National Curriculum with literacy and numeracy as key elements.
 Religious Education is based on the Hertfordshire framework and a range of sporting, recreational and cultural activities and opportunities are provided.
 Our curriculum is constantly adapting to fit the needs of our pupils, however, we do follow the national curriculum and have implemented changes in light of recommendations made for 2014/15.

 The staff team of 45 consists of: